-2) A TMD project would be used conjunctively with East Slope interruptible supply agreements, Denver Basin Aquifer resources, carry-over storage, terminal storage, drought restriction savings, and other non-West Slope water sources.
+2) A new TMD project would be used conjunctively with East Slope interruptible supply agreements, Denver Basin Aquifer resources, carry-over storage, terminal storage, drought restriction savings, and other non-West Slope water sources.

 It is important for East Slope parties to demonstrate to the West Slope that agreements and frameworks are in place for East Slope backup water supplies during dry years.
-Interruptible Supply Agreements (ISAs), Denver Basin Aquifer resources, carry-over and terminal storage, and drought restriction savings are the key backup water supplies that can be drawn on by East Slope entities during years that water cannot be diverted from a TMD.
+Interruptible supply agreements (ISAs), Denver Basin Aquifer resources, carry-over and terminal storage, and drought restriction savings are the key options for backup water supplies that can be drawn on by East Slope entities during years that water cannot be diverted from a TMD.
+The IBCC envisions that any entity interested in participating in a new TMD would prepare and share a detailed plan for firming the yield of a new TMD in dry years using some or all of these options.
+The firming plan should include steps to firm up not only the amount of water diverted in the project, but the full amount of water used to meet demands, including the additional yield generated through reuse.
+Each entity's firming plan should be tailored to the unique strengths and constraints of each system, with the tools listed below serving as options that could be employed in any plan but not requirements that must be incorporated into each plan.